 - Complete the online form.

-- Upload your supporting documents.
+- Confirm you have attached all your supporting documents.

 - Enter your payment details.